 data A Lexis object. cut A numeric vector with the times of the intermediate event.
-If a time is missing (NA) then the event is assumed to occur at time Inf. cut can also be a dataframe, see details. timescale The timescale that cut refers to. new.state an optional vector, to be used when the cut point denotes a change of state.
-This may be a single value, which is applied to all rows of data, or a vector with a separate value for each row progressive a logical flag that determines the changes to exit status.
-See Details below precursor.states an optional vector of states to be considered as "less severe" than ${\tt new.state}.$ See Details below count logical indicating wheter the countLexis options should be used.
+If a time is missing (NA) then the event is assumed to occur at time Inf. cut can also be a dataframe, see details. timescale The timescale that cut refers to.
+Numeric or character. new.state The state to which a transition occur at time cut.
+It may be a single value, which is then applied to all rows of data, or a vector with a separate value for each row new.scale Name of the timescale defined as "time since entry to new.state".
+If TRUE a name for the new scale is contructed.
+See details. split.states Should states that are not precursor states be split according to whether the intermediate event has occurred. progressive a logical flag that determines the changes to exit status.
+See details. precursor.states an optional vector of states to be considered as "less severe" than new.state .
+See Details below count logical indicating wheter the countLexis options should be used.
 Specifying count=TRUE amounts to calling countLexis, and the arguments new.state, progressive and precursor.states will be ignored.